sandhyaagarwal/javascript-examples/closures.md

 ```

-## Using Closures to implement the Module Pattern
+## Closures to implement the Module Pattern

 Consider the following example :